A PIONEER ADVENTURE COMPANY ...

 • Transport of food supply and expedition equipments to Base Camp and back.

-• Full board in lodges during trekking to base camp and back.
+• 3 Meals breakfast/Lunch/Dinner and accommodation at teahouse lodges during the trekking to base camp and back.

-• Food and fuel at Base Camp.
+• Experienced Base Camp Sirdar, Manager, Cook and Kitchen helpers at Base Camp.

-• 2 Expedition duffel bag or, barrel for each member.
+• 2 Expedition Cultural Treks duffel bag or, barrel for each member.

 • Per Person 50 KG.
 Expedition equipment’s luggage or, barrels allowed for expedition till Base Camp.